iam-thilini/Real-Time-Text-to-Audio-Converter/README.md

 It was initially confusing whether Amazon Polly writes directly to S3.

 **Learning:**
-When using synthesize_speech, Polly returns an AudioStream to Lambda.
+When using `synthesize_speech`, Polly returns an AudioStream to Lambda.
 Lambda is responsible for uploading the MP3 file to the destination S3 bucket.

 ## 3️⃣ Avoiding Hardcoded Bucket Names